goriunov/cardinal-staking/README.md

 ## Plugins

 Cardinal stake pool is meant to be composable.
-A simple reward distributor is provided but any complex reward mechanics can be implemented in a similar manner.
+A simple reward distributor is provided out of the box, but any complex reward distribution logic can be implemented in a similar manner.
 Other implementations of other reward distributors are welcomed and encouraged.
-Examples that could be built
+Examples that could be built:

-- Tiered reward system that gives rewards based on stake tiers
+- Tiered reward system that distributes rewards based on specified stake tiers
 - Arbitrary non-linear reward functions
-- NFT mutator based on stake duration
+- NFT mutator that modifies metadata based on stake duration
-- Random stake distributor that may or may not give a reward emulating a quest or mission with a probability of success
+- Probabilistic distributor that may or may not give a reward depending on the outcome of a random iteration.
+This could apply to a quest or mission with a given probability of success

 ## Documentation